Danville, Virginia

-Danville is an independent city in the Commonwealth of Virginia.
+Danville is an independent city in the Commonwealth of Virginia in the United States.
 The city is located in the Southside Virginia region and on the fall line of the Dan River.

-It was a center of tobacco production and was an area of Confederate activity during the American Civil War, due to its strategic location on the Richmond and Danville Railroad.
-In April 1865 it briefly served as the final capital of the Confederate States before its surrender later that year.
+The city was a center of tobacco production and was an area of Confederate activity during the American Civil War, due to its strategic location on the Richmond and Danville Railroad.
+In April 1865, Danville briefly served as the third and final capital of the Confederacy before its surrender later that year.

+Danville has maintained an African American majority population since the Reconstruction era.
+During this time, the city was represented politically by African American members of the Readjuster Party.
+However, this changed following the Danville Massacre of 1883, after which Democrats regained control both locally and statewide.
+Decades later, during the civil rights era, Danville again became a flashpoint for racial violence and resistance to desegregation efforts.

 Danville is the principal city of the Danville, Virginia Micropolitan Statistical Area.
-As of the 2020 census, the population was 42,590.
-It is bounded by Pittsylvania County, Virginia and Caswell County, North Carolina to the south.
+The Bureau of Economic Analysis combines the city of Danville with surrounding Pittsylvania County for statistical purposes.
+The population was 42,590 at the 2020 census.
+It is bounded by Pittsylvania County to the north and Caswell County, North Carolina to the south.
 It hosts the Danville Otterbots baseball club of the Appalachian League.

-Danville had an African American majority during the Reconstruction era and had African American political representatives of the Readjuster Party until after the Danville Massacre and Democrats regaining control locally and statewide.
-The area again saw violence during the civil rights era.

 History

 18th century

 Numerous Native American tribes had lived in this part of the Piedmont region since prehistoric times.
 During the colonial period, the area was inhabited by Siouan language-speaking tribes.

 In 1728, English colonist William Byrd headed an expedition sent to determine the true boundary between Virginia and North Carolina.
 Late that summer, the party camped upstream from what is now Danville.
 Byrd was so taken with the beauty of the land, that he prophesied a future settlement in the vicinity, where people would live "with much comfort and gaiety of Heart."
 He named the river along which they camped as the "Dan", for Byrd felt he had wandered "From Dan to Beersheba."

 After the American Revolutionary War, the first settlement developed in 1792 downstream from Byrd's campsite, at a spot along the river shallow enough to allow fording.
 It was named "Wynne's Falls", after the first settler.
 The village developed from the meetings of pioneering Revolutionary War veterans, who gathered annually here to fish and talk over old times.

 In 1793, the state General Assembly authorized construction of a tobacco warehouse at Wynne's Falls.
 This marks the start of the town as "The World's Best Tobacco Market", Virginia's largest market for brightleaf tobacco.
 The village was renamed "Danville" by an act of November 23, 1793.
-A charter for the town was drawn up February 17, 1830, but by the time of its issue, the population had exceeded the pre-arranged boundaries.
-This necessitated a new charter, which was issued in 1833.
-In that year, James Lanier was elected the first mayor, assisted by a council of "twelve fit and able men".
-By the mid-19th century, William T. Sutherlin, a planter and entrepreneur, was the first to apply water power to run a tobacco press.
-He became a major industrialist in the region.